 Among all the Thailand tours we did, this one was full of surprises.
 First was the possibility to make our own coffee.
 Second, we saw on the same wall a picture of Thailand’s King side by side with the Pope [I end up learning that Karen tribes were converted to Christianity by missionaries].
 The third and the most surprising one, we got high on coffee!

 I consider myself a coffee addicted, and I thought I have already tried some good and strong coffee [including the Kopi Luwak, from the poop of the civet].
 I was wrong!
 After 30 minutes I was high on caffeine, a mix of energy and happiness.
-We got an injection of vitality, everything we need to our next adventure!
+We got an injection of vitality, everything we needed for our next adventure!

 We bought a pack of coffee to take home and waved goodbye to Yosae and Poche.
 It was time to start our trekking in the woods and conquer the hills of Doi Inthanon.
 Mot was our local guide, we followed him through rice fields, dense forest, freshwater rivers and waterfalls.

 It was a two hours trekking, not too hard.
 We are runners, so for us was a fun walk, some people might take more time to finish it.
-But believe me, totally worth, all the sweet and energy we spent was rewarded with stunning landscape.
-Not even talking about Mot´s tricks on how to make whistles from rice leaves, spoons from bamboo, hanging on the trees, and the passion fruit he served to us during one of the strategic breaks.
+But believe me, totally worth, all the sweat and energy we spent was rewarded with a stunning landscape.
+Not even talking about Mot’s tricks on how to make whistles from rice leaves, spoons from bamboo, hanging on the trees, and the passion fruit he served to us during one of the strategic breaks.